-If you’re experiencing these symptoms and your pain medication isn’t providing the relief you need, the team at Source Healthcare can determine if you’re suffering from occipital neuralgia and devise a plan to relieve your discomfort.
+If you are experiencing these symptoms and your pain medication is not providing the relief you need, the team at Source Healthcare can determine if you are suffering from occipital neuralgia and devise a plan to relieve your discomfort.

-The team at Source Healthcare conducts a comprehensive examination to determine if the head pain you’re experiencing is due to occipital neuralgia.
-During your evaluation, the team reviews your symptoms and medical history, and closely evaluates your neck and head and may press on the occipital nerve to see if it produces pain.
+The team at Source Healthcare conducts a comprehensive examination to determine if the head pain you are experiencing is due to occipital neuralgia.
+During your evaluation, the team reviews your symptoms and medical history and closely evaluates your neck and head.
+The physician may press on the occipital nerve to see if it produces pain.

 The team may request a blood test or MRI to confirm or rule out a suspected diagnosis.